SusheelThapa/command/command/c/chown.md

 -rw-rw-r-- 1 sasa sasa 0 Dec  3 21:42 test.txt
 ```

-Now, Suppose I want to change it to group `root` then it can be done by below command:
+Now, suppose I want to change it to group `root` then it can be done by below command:

 ```shell
 sudo chown :root test.txt